 Art and design are fundamentally philosophical.
 In different but related ways, art and design challenge the meanings and values we attach to objects and situations, and have the potential to transform human being and action.
 These challenges and transformations invite philosophical appraisal, but not just in order to preserve truth or to keep things in check.
-Philosophy offers some of the most stimulating and influential ideas about art, sensory experience and culture in modern thought.
-Putting philosophy and art and design together will generate discussion, proposals, challenges, artefacts and situations which will alter and expand what it means to think, make and experience.
-The kind of topics we cover include:
+Philosophy offers some of the most stimulating and influential ideas about art, the senses, technology and culture in modern thought.
+Putting philosophy and art and design together will generate proposals, challenges, artefacts and situations which will alter and expand what it means to think, make and experience.

-This programme is offered in both full-time mode (one year duration) and part-time mode (two year duration).
+The programme is offered in full-time (one year duration) and part-time mode (two year duration).
 In both cases, the programme is delivered on one day per week during the first and second semesters (October to June).
 You will be expected to be self-directed at all other times, negotiating your own programme of learning with your personal tutor.

-Graduates of the Philosophy MA (Art & Design) programme are well placed to pursue their career in a variety of professional or creative industries contexts, including art or design practice, arts administration, journalism, marketing, new media, and publishing.
+Graduates of the Philosophy MA (Art & Design) programme are well placed to pursue their career in a variety of professional or creative industries contexts, including art practice, journalism, new media, the public understanding of science, or as a facilitator of interaction between different subject communities.
 Others may seek to develop their careers in education and academia, for example, teaching, lecturing or further research.

 Assessment is though a combination of portfolio review, essay, viva voce examination, dissertation and a final body of theoretical–practical work.

-Applicants should have a good BA (Hons) (or equivalent) in a related field.
-Some familiarity with philosophy is desirable but not essential.
+Applicants should have a good BA (Hons) or BSc (Hons) degree (or equivalent) in a related field.